-FMC Technologies, Inc. ("FMC Technologies," the "Company," "we," "us" or "our") first mailed this Proxy Statement, including the accompanying proxy card, and our 2014 Annual Report on or about April 6, 2015.
 This summary highlights information contained elsewhere in this Proxy Statement.
 This summary does not contain all of the information that you should consider, and you should read the entire Proxy Statement carefully before voting.

-Meeting Information and Mailing of Proxy Materials
+Meeting Information

-Time and Date Wednesday, May 6, 2015, at 11:00 a.m.
-Central Time

-Place The Four Seasons Hotel

-1300 Lamar Street Houston, Texas 77010

-Record Date March 13, 2015

-• Voting Stockholders as of the close of business on the record date, March 13, 2015, are entitled to vote.
-Each share of our Common Stock is entitled to one vote for each director nominee and one vote for each of the proposals to be voted on.

-Admission An admission card is required to enter our Annual Meeting.
-Please refer to the section "General Information about the Annual Meeting-How do I vote?-In Person" for detailed instructions.
+• Time and Date Friday, May 6, 2016, at 11:00 a.m.
+Central Time • Place The Four Seasons Hotel 1300 Lamar Street Houston, Texas 77010 • Record Date March 14, 2016 • Voting Stockholders as of the close of business on the record date, March 14, 2016, are entitled to vote.
+Each share of our Common Stock is entitled to one vote for each director nominee and one vote for each of the proposals to be voted on. • Admission You are entitled to attend the Annual Meeting only if you are a stockholder as of the close of business on the record date or hold a valid proxy for the meeting.
+In order to be admitted to the Annual Meeting, you must present proof of ownership of Company stock on the record date.
+Please refer to the section "General Information about the Annual Meeting-What do I need to attend the Annual Meeting?" for detailed instructions.